Jacob-C-Smith/gsdk/.ml/2025-7-6-feedback_array.md

    3. Capacity Management:
        * int array_reserve(array *p_array, size_t new_capacity);
        * Description: Allows a user to pre-allocate memory for the array.
-This is a crucial optimization for cases where the number of elements to be added is known beforehand, as it avoids multiple realloc calls during array_add.
+This is a crucial optimization for cases where the number of elements to be added is known beforehand, as it avoids multiple default_allocator calls during array_add.
        * int array_shrink_to_fit(array *p_array);
        * Description: Reduces the array's capacity to match its current size.
 This is useful for freeing up memory after a large number of elements have been removed.